 Our organized tax paperwork filing system is simple.
 It’s keeping a hanging file organizer throughout the year with a tab for essential information needed to file taxes.
 You can easily do the same with a simple organizer and some file folders.

 One file folder contains a checklist for all statements we need to take to the tax office.
 I just staple this to the front of a manilla folder, put it in a file labeled “Tax Docs” and check off items as we put them in the folder.

 If it’s a category that’s used for our taxes, we run a calculation ahead of time to take to the appointment.

-Two examples of two different methods here.
+Examples of two different methods of calculations:

 My grandfather is a plumber and he uses a legal pad and writes down every single transaction from the year and then one of us runs a tape on an adding machine.
 Even though his method takes much longer, it’s the way he likes to do it and it still works for preparing for tax time.

 Create a spreadsheet for totals of the categories, or simply write the totals on the front of the folder that contains all of your tax docs.
 This gives you an entire glance at a year in one place.
 It’s not only good to have for tax prep, it’s great for comparing year to year and making adjustments to improve your finances.